wu-lee/rushkoff-archive/docs/_articles/on-building-tech-that-better-serves-humanity-tiffany-shlain-talks-with-douglas-rushkoff.md

 I feel like people don't have a handle on the consequences of "free."
 The free that's not _really_ free.
 Once people have a better handle on that, I hope and think it will inspire new models that give people more control over what they're giving away.
 And, alternative models for a healthier web that returns to the commons and decentralisation.

-From

-To
+From: Douglas

-Douglas Tiffany
+To: Tiffany

-PEER TO PEER

-145
+Yeah.
+It's the equivalent of people understanding the difference between the low prices of Walmart and the high cost of Walmart.

-From Tiffany
+From: Tiffany

-To

-Douglas
+To: Douglas

 I feel a big shift.
 I feel like it's top of everyone's mind right now.
 Or, they know they should be thinking about it.
 We need to be having a global conversation.